-Policies and procedures for different situations is a wonderful tool for giving different employees – who may be vastly different in background, culture and character – common ground for communicating.
+Policies and procedures for different situations are a wonderful tool for giving different employees – who may be vastly different in background, culture, and character – common ground for communicating.
 The chances of miscommunication are considerably reduced if there are clear steps to follow in hazard-prone and/or charged situations.

 Of course, non-punitive reporting policy in your safety program plays a huge role here.
 A safety culture that is quick to dole out repercussions is a breeding ground for extra stress, blame, and under-confidence.